- Name: King Exkaiser

 Moving along, we have Exkaiser in car mode.
 Again, nothing really special about this mode.
 All I can say is wheels roll and it feels very solid.

-Exkaiser is a pretty well balance figure allowing it a solid footing for the round house kick shown below.
+Exkaiser is a pretty well-balanced figure allowing it a solid footing for the roundhouse kick shown below.